AAU-Edge-Computing-and-Networking/DRL-modelling-of-PUFs/README.md

 ## How to cite

-M. Ferens, E. Dushku, and S. Kosta, "On the Feasibility of Deep Reinforcement Learning for Modeling Delay-based Physical Unclonable Functions," 2024, *unpublished*.
+M. Ferens, E. Dushku, and S. Kosta, "On the Feasibility of Deep Reinforcement Learning for Modeling Delay-based Physical Unclonable Functions," 20th International Conference on Wireless and Mobile Computing, Networking and Communications (WiMob), pp. 1-8, 2024, *in press*.

 ## Dependencies